glaukko/visual-musicplayer/README.md

 ## visual-musicplayer
-A lush, customizable music player with a fun audio spectrum
+A customizable music player with a fun audio spectrum

 Uses Tkinter for GUI drawing and PyAudio for the audio stream